projectara/greybus-spec/source/connection.rst

 adapter at once.

 Each response includes a status byte in its message header, which communicates whether any error occurred in delivering or processing a requested operation.
-If the operation completed successfully the status value is 0.
-Otherwise the reason it was not successful is conveyed by one of the positive values defined in the following table.
+If the operation completed successfully, the status value is zero.
+Otherwise, the reason it was not successful is conveyed by one of the positive values defined in Table :num:`table-connection-status-values`.

 .. _greybus-protocol-error-codes: